-Note: Parents/guardians may be notified when a student changes their status at the University either by voluntarily withdrawing or by being required to withdraw through the resolution of a formal adjudication process financial impact for the student.
-This will not be an option in situations where the University has incurred cost as a result of the incident.
+Note: Parents/guardians may be notified when a student changes their status at the University either by voluntarily withdrawing or by being required to withdraw through the resolution of a formal adjudication process

 20.2.
 Deferral of Sanction: Any sanction can be deferred for a designated period of time with the understanding that no further violation of policy can occur during this time, or the original sanction will be enacted immediately.